AviatrixSystems/Docs/HowTos/Aviatrix_Account_Azure.rst

 Prerequisites:

-- You must already have a Microsoft Azure China account and Aviatrix Controller in AWS China to deploy an Aviatrix Gateway in the Azure China Cloud.
+You must already have a Microsoft Azure China account and Aviatrix Controller in AWS China to deploy an Aviatrix Gateway in the Azure China Cloud.

 1. Create the Aviatrix Controller in your AWS China Cloud.
 Go to Onboarding and select Azure China.
 2. Enter the Aviatrix Customer ID.
 3. Enter the Certificate Domain.
 4. Create the Primary Access Account.

-6. Deploy Aviatrix gateway from the Gateway page in the Aviatrix Controller or the Multi-Cloud Transit Solution page.
+6. Deploy Aviatrix Gateway from the Gateway page in the Aviatrix Controller or the Multi-Cloud Transit Solution page.

 For more information, see “What is a China ICP License?”